Provider Frequently Asked Questions

 ArrowForward

 Yes.
 During reenrollment, providers will be able to see when a patient applies for reenrollment and the reenrollment decision for the following year.
-Providers can visit the patient account page within the Provider Portal to view patient’s enrollment information.
+Providers can visit the patient account page within the Provider Portal to view the patient’s enrollment information.

 ArrowForward

-No, you cannot add a patient to the Provider Portal if they are not enrolled in a TAF disease program.
+No, you cannot add a patient to the Provider Portal if they are not enrolled in a TAF disease program .
 The Provider Portal links providers to their patients through submitted claims; once a claim is submitted by a provider, the patient and their information will appear under the “My Patients” tab.

 Waitlist